 - 1 cup milk (hot)

-If making your own filling, grind the poppy seeds in a poppy seed grinder.
+If making your own filling, grind the poppy seeds in a coffee, seed, or spice grinder or in your food processor.

-In a medium bowl, combine 1 cup sugar, 6 ounces butter, 1 cup hot milk, and zest.
-Beat well and set aside.
+In a medium bowl, combine 1 cup sugar, 6 ounces butter, 1 cup hot milk, and lemon zest.
+Beat well.
+Add the ground poppy seeds, mix to combine, and set aside.

 Make the Dough